 Federal loans offer fixed interest rates and more flexible repayment terms than most private lenders.
 In most cases, student loans from the federal government don’t require a credit check or a cosigner, which can be especially helpful if you haven’t had time to build up a credit history.

-As an undergraduate, you can take out two different types of loans under the William D. Ford Federal Direct Loan program .
-One of these being the Direct Subsidized Loan, which is awarded based on financial need.
-If you qualify for this loan, you will not be responsible for the interest while you’re in school or for six months after you graduate.
+As an undergraduate, you can take out two different types of loans under the Federal Direct Loan program.
+One of these is a Direct Subsidized Loan, which is awarded based on financial need.
+If you qualify for this loan, you will not be responsible for the interest while you’re in school and for six months after you graduate.

 You can also take out a Direct Unsubsidized Loan, which does not depend on financial need.
 Interest on this loan will accrue while you’re in school and during the six-month grace period, though you will not be responsible for paying that interest until your repayment period begins.
 And you don’t have to start repaying subsidized or unsubsidized federal loans until you graduate or drop below half-time enrollment (and after the six-month grace period).

-Currently, you can take out anywhere from $5,500 to $12,500 per year in federal loans for your first year as an undergraduate.
-The federal loan limits change depending on whether you are a dependent and your year in school.
+Currently, you can take out anywhere from $5,500 to $12,500 per year in federal loans as an undergraduate.
+The limit changes depending on whether you are a dependent and your year in school.

 A parent can also take out a Direct PLUS Loan from the federal government to help you pay for school.
 They can borrow as much as your total cost of attendance, after any other financial aid you’ve gotten.

-In order to qualify for a Direct PLUS Loan as a parent of a dependent undergrad, they will have to go through a credit check and must not have “adverse credit history.”
-And if parents request a deferment, they don’t necessarily have to start repaying their loans until six months after their child graduates or drops below part-time enrollment.
+In order to qualify for a Direct PLUS Loan as a parent of a dependent undergrad, they will have to go through a credit check and must not have a problematic credit history.
+If parents request a deferment, they don’t necessarily have to start repaying their loans until six months after their child graduates or drops below part-time enrollment.

 Adding Private Student Loans